mercoglianoisidoro/cheatsheet/kubernetes/kubernetes/compute.md

 ### Annotation

-Automatic annotation are set ad pod level for pods managed by ReplicaSets (kubernetes.io/created-by)
+Automatic annotation are set at pod level for pods managed by ReplicaSets (kubernetes.io/created-by)